Dialectical Behavior Therapy (DBT) IOP

 Learn to be more present, learn to manage emotional shifts and communicate assertively!

 The word dialectical describes the strain between two opposing forces or ideas.
 In Dialectical Behavior Therapy (DBT), we work to embrace seemingly opposite ideas (maybe our emotions and logic) to create meaningful change toward thriving!

-Who is appropriate for the Dialectical Behavioral Therapy (DBT) track?
+Who is appropriate for the Dialectical Behavior Therapy (DBT) track?

 Sanare Today created this specific IOP to help provide clients with helpful skills for managing difficult emotions.
-This track was designed for individuals who have attended IOP previously, or higher level of care on multiple occasions, those who struggle with skill application and consistency or anyone who prefers a dialectical approach (focus on acceptance and change).
+This track was designed for individuals who may have attended IOP previously, or a higher level of care on multiple occasions, those who struggle with skill application and consistency, or anyone who is interested in a dialectical approach (focus on acceptance and change).

-Dialectical behavioral therapy is a cognitive-behavioral treatment developed by Marsha Linehan, PhD.
-This type of approach focuses on four main areas: Mindfulness, distress tolerance, emotional regulation and interpersonal effectiveness.
+Dialectical Behavior Therapy is a cognitive-behavioral treatment developed by Marsha Linehan, PhD.
+This type of approach focuses on four main areas: Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness.